 Meet minimum cumulative and major GPAs of 2.75, including transfer coursework.

-Demonstrate the knowledge, dispositions, and performances that substantiate competence in the standards at required exit level proficiency through multiple measures over time, culminating in assessment during student teaching, internships or practicums including a Professional Education Portfolio and Teacher Performance Assessment (TPA).
+Demonstrate the knowledge, dispositions, and performances that substantiate competence in the standards at required exit level proficiency through multiple measures over time, culminating in assessment during student teaching, internships or practicums including a Professional Education Portfolio and Education Teacher Performance Assessment (edTPA).

-Demonstrate content knowledge by earning a 3.00 or higher GPA in the early childhood education major or receive a passing score (157 or higher) on state-approved standardized tests: Praxis II – "Elementary Education: Content Knowledge" test #5014 as well as a passing score (240 or higher) on the Foundations of Reading Test.
+Demonstrate content knowledge by earning a 3.00 or higher GPA in the early childhood education major or receive a passing score (157 or higher) on state-approved standardized tests: Praxis II – "Elementary Education: Content Knowledge" test#5014 as well as a passing score (240 or higher) on the Foundations of Reading Test.